danielpkot/Book_Store_Project/README.md

 - Can add/delete users.
 - Manages account and control account information such as usernames,passwords and account points.

-The admin password/username is admin.
+The admin password/username is: admin

 User
 - Purchase books.